 Malabar Farm State Park has long been a favorite destination for my family.
-My kids have grown up petting the miniature horse in the barn, feeding the hens in the chicken yard and attending the annual Maple Syrup Festival and Fall Heritage Days, festivals that draw visitors from all over the state of Ohio.
+My kids have grown up petting the miniature horse that used to be in the barn, feeding the hens in the chicken yard and attending the annual Maple Syrup Festival and Fall Heritage Days, festivals that draw visitors from all over the state of Ohio.

 15 Things to do with the Family at Malabar Farm State Park

-4. Go to a festival.
+2. Attend a festival.
 In addition to the popular Maple Syrup Festival and Heritage Days that I already mentioned, Malabar Farm is home to several more popular events.
 For a full list, visit their website.

-5. Go square dancing.
+3. Go square dancing.
 Malabar Farm opens their Main Barn for live music and a caller several times a year.
 This free event welcomes beginners.

-6. Take a hike.
+4. Take a hike.
 Malabar Farm has 12 miles of trails for hiking or horseback riding.
 Our favorite trail is the Butternut Trail, an easy hike that leads to a small cave that you can walk through.
 The cool temperatures inside the cave feel wonderful on a hot summer day.

-7. Tour the 32-room Big House.
+5. Tour the 32-room Big House.
 This is the home where Louis Bromfield penned some of his many books and where he welcomed Hollywood sweethearts, Lauren Bacall and Humphrey Bogart who wed at the base of his grand staircase.

-8. Go stargazing.
+6. Go stargazing.

-9. Overnight in the hostel or camp in the primitive campground.
+7. Overnight in the hostel or camp in the primitive campground.

-10. Go fishing.
+8. Go fishing.

-13. Visit the highest point on the farm at Mt.
+11. Visit the highest point on the farm at Mt.
 Jeez Overlook, which is especially scenic during the fall.

-14. Eat a locally grown meal at the historic Malabar Farm Restaurant.
+12. Eat a locally grown meal at the historic Malabar Farm Restaurant.

-15. Take a wagon ride around the property to learn more about the history of the farm and see how the forward thinking and sustainable farming practices of Louis Bromfield have been implemented and how they affect at Malabar Farm.
+15. Take a wagon ride around the property to learn more about the history of the farm and see how the forward-thinking and sustainable farming practices of Louis Bromfield have been implemented and how they affect at Malabar Farm.

 Tips for Visiting Malabar Farm State Park